 A well-funded, evangelical-backed campaign wants people to know that “He gets us.
 All of us”—the He being Jesus.

-Through a variety of media, from billboards to banner ads and YouTube videos, the movement has made its presence known.
+Through a variety of media, from billboards to YouTube videos and Super Bowl ads, the movement has made its presence known.
 Its stated goal is to “reintroduce people to the Jesus of the Bible.”

 Who is the real Jesus?